rickKoch/rickKoch.github.io/content/posts/demystifying-tcpip-stack.md.md

 ## How does TCP/IP work?

-he TCP/IP stack operates based on a layered architecture, facilitating communication between devices over a network.
+The TCP/IP stack operates based on a layered architecture, facilitating communication between devices over a network.

 ### Client-Server Communication

 TCP/IP follows a client-server model, where a client (a user or device) requests a service, such as accessing a webpage, from a server (a computer in the network).
 The server processes the request and sends back the desired data.
 For example, when you open a browser and visit a website, your device acts as the client, and the website's hosting server responds to your request.

 ### Stateless Protocol Suite